 - Visit Israel and include a tour of the West Bank offered by Palestinians living under occupation (e.g. Siraj centre.
 Note CFSC does not run these tours and as such is unable to accept responsibility for security risks if you choose to participate).

 The work of individual Quakers supported by CFSC

 At the end of 2014 CFSC gave Linda Taffs an individual grant to support her participation on a Friends of Sabeel witness trip.
 While in Palestine/Israel, Linda was able to film several of the presentations the group heard.
-Below is a clip of Israeli peace activist Jeff Halper (whom CFSC has helped support on two speaking tours across Canada), discussing his belief that the world needs to move beyond the idea of a two state solution, which is no longer possible:
+Below is a clip of Israeli peace activist Jeff Halper (whom CFSC has sponsored on two speaking tours across Canada), discussing his belief that the world needs to move beyond the idea of a two state solution, which he argues is no longer possible:

-Other videos shot by Linda cover the topics of militarism in Israeli society, historical and modern day popular resistance by Palestinians, Christian Peacemaker Teams in Hebron, and Israeli demolitions of Palestinian homes.
-Note that the videos express the beliefs and experiences of the speakers and not necessarily those of CFSC/Canadian Friends.
+Other videos recorded by Linda cover the topics of militarism in Israeli society, historical and modern day popular resistance by Palestinians, Christian Peacemaker Teams in Hebron, and Israeli demolitions of Palestinian homes.
+Note that the videos express the beliefs and experiences of the speakers, and not necessarily those of CFSC/Canadian Friends.

-In 2013 CFSC staff visited the Palestinian Centre for Rapprochement between People and wrote a report for Quaker Concern, Reflections from Israel and Palestine.
+In 2013 CFSC staff visited the Palestinian Centre for Rapprochement between People (PCR) and wrote a report, Reflections from Israel and Palestine.